emintz/ArduinoLib/RTOSAid/README.md

    so they usually notify the application that the event occurred.
 See below for details.
 2. Implement application code to process the event.
-3. Enable the ISR during application startup.
+3. Enable the appropriate interrupt during application startup.

 The library provides examples.